course

 logging.critical("A Critical Logging Message")

-Having said this, below you can find a list of six best practices when dealing with logging in Python.
+Having said this, below is a list of six best practices for handling logging in Python.

 Use logs instead of prints

-We previously said that logs provide information in the same vein as the print functions.
-However, logs are way more powerful, as they can provide more granular information.
+We previously said that logs provide information in the same vein as print functions.
+However, logs are much more powerful and can provide more granular information.

-Going for the Print function may be tempting, especially if you are not familiar with logging routines, but logs will always be the safest option.
+Going for the Print function may be tempting, especially if you are unfamiliar with logging routines, but logs will always be the safest option.
 They are better suited to scale and handle complex applications.

 The web is full of guides and documentation.
-For example, this DataCamp logging tutorial may be what you are looking for to get started.
+For example, this DataCamp logging tutorial may be what you need to get started.

 Use the logging module